Syaminaiman/AlicatMassFlowrateGUI/README.md

 In order to Run this code, a few packages need to be install first.
 The packages as follow:

-1) Alicat Python Library from this link: https://github.com/numat/alicat
+1) Alicat Python Library from: https://github.com/numat/alicat
 2) Tkinter Library

+Please download all files from this git repository tu Run this code smoothly.
+The Alicat MFC A should be connected to COM3 and Alicat MFC B to COM4.
+This variables might change depending on which COM port has been connected to each MFC.